Let's develop a fantasy and steampunk economic system.

 Dried Rations are biscuits and jerkey.
 They provide unsatisfying nourishment for hunters who do not want to light campfires.
 They are also eaten in small portions as snacks by people traveling with merchant caravans.

 Plate armor is solid plates molded to the body, held together by leather straps which are covered by metal.
 This is the most protective of armor, but is incredibly expensive.
 All Plate armor is fitted: it is impractical to try fighting in Plate armor made for someone else.
-It weighs 25 kilograms (and is not extra encumbering), requires 3,600 hours to create, and requires a Mahcinery skill rating of 3.
 It is only used by a few gate guards.

 Sleep is not as restful when wearing armor.
 A character who sleeps in armor suffers a 1-point equipment penalty when using the Acrobatics/Climb, Melee/Press, and Block/Dodge skills until he or she is able to sleep properly.